-(1) Portland State University seeks excellence in instruction, research, and public service.
+(1) Portland State University ("PSU" or "University") seeks excellence in instruction, research, and public service.
 The University recognizes the intrinsic value of individual differences and diversity.
 The University supports the right of all people to live and learn in a safe and respectful environment that promotes the free and vigorous expression of ideas.
+Policies and procedures are designed to protect these freedoms and the fundamental rights of others.
 Students are expected to conduct themselves in a manner consistent with these principles.

-(2) A student whose conduct is not in keeping with the standards of the University as described in this code is subject to disciplinary action.
-The procedures for that action are educative in nature and are intended to lead to self-evaluation and accountability.
+(2) A student or student organization or group whose conduct is determined incongruent with the standards of the University as described in this Code of Student Conduct and Responsibility (the "Code") is subject to disciplinary action.
+The procedures for that action are generally educational in nature and are intended to lead to self-evaluation and accountability.